 - In the left-side navigation pane, click Monitoring Dashboard.

 - On the Custom Dashboard page, click a tab to select a database engine.

-- On the specified database engine tab, click Add Monitoring Dashboard.
+- On the tab for the specified database engine, click Add Monitoring Dashboard.

-- To modify the monitoring dashboard, click Add Instances and Metrics in the upper-right corner to modify the instances or metrics.
+- Click Confirm.
+Note To modify the instances or metrics in the monitoring dashboard, click Add Instances and Metrics in the upper-right corner.